dylanmaenpaa/today-i-learned/README.md

 ## Docker

 ### Alpine images
-By removing unnecessary dependencies images can be much smaller in size.
+By removing unnecessary dependencies, the images can be much smaller in size.
 Smaller size gives faster builds.